About development coordination disorder (DCD)

 - messy writing

-- physical fatigue – for example, a short walk to the local store might take longer and be more tiring for a child with DCD.
+- physical fatigue – for example, a short walk to a local shop might take longer and be more tiring for a child with DCD.

-Children with DCD might also avoid tasks that need movement or coordination, like dressing themselves.
+Children and teenagers with DCD might also avoid tasks that need movement or coordination, like dressing themselves.

 If you’re concerned that your child is showing signs of DCD, it’s a good idea to talk with your GP.
 The GP can refer your child to a health professional with expertise in DCD.